Holy Week: Resurrection

-Dixon: I got a cold and I couldn’t shake it.
+Lawson: I got a cold and I couldn’t shake it.
 I couldn’t shake that common cold.

 Newkirk: She started having breathing problems.
 Her dad made her take off work and check in at Providence Hospital.
 But the doctors didn’t believe that her main problem was physical.

-Dixon: But I got diagnosed with emotional setback even though I was only 16, 17 years old.
+Lawson: But I got diagnosed with emotional setback even though I was only 16, 17 years old.
 My body should have been able to fight it off before, way before it got to that point.
 But my resistance was so low.

 Newkirk: She couldn’t shake it.
 And it got worse.
 Vanessa says her white-blood-cell levels dropped.
 They tried steroids.
 They gave her oxygen.
 They brought mental-health professionals.
 But she just wasn’t responding.
 But then, she says, one night one of the nuns from the hospital came into her room to talk to her.

-Dixon: And I remember one night in particular, I just lay there on the bed.
+Lawson: And I remember one night in particular, I just lay there on the bed.